-Hunting dress or uniform of a riding club; a tail coat or jacket approved by the Athlete's NF (contrast colouring and pipping is allowed); white shirt and tie; white, fawn or cream breeches; boots are compulsory for this Test.
-At CCI1 Intro and CCI2 L and 3-L lower level events, civilian may also wear a tweed jacket with fawn or beige breeches and black or brown boots.
+Hunting dress or uniform of a riding club; a uniform or jacket approved by the Athlete's NF (contrast colouring and piping is allowed); white shirt and tie; white, fawn or cream breeches; boots are compulsory for this Test.
+At lower level events, civilian may also wear a tweed jacket with fawn or beige breeches and black or brown boots.